General Education Mission Statement

 Firmly rooted in Franciscan heritage and values, “Ethical Citizenship for the 21st Century” includes the learning that Saint Francis University wants for all of its students.
 Starting with the First-Year Seminar and the First-Year Franciscan Cornerstone Course, which includes a service-learning component, the program offers curricular and co-curricular experiences designed to provide students with the values, skills and knowledge necessary for responsible, engaged citizenship in today’s world.
 This general education program is a multi-year program that weaves together core curriculum courses and other program components to create a connected, coherent academic experience that provides a foundation for life-long learning.
-The program includes some common core courses as well as some choices within well-defined parameters.
-This curriculum culminates in a Keystone Seminar that offers the opportunity to reflect upon the student’s entire academic experience at the university level.
-In addition to the core courses, students engage in the university’s Summer Academic orientation and Registration (SOAR), a first-year summer reading program, and an institution-wide community enrichment series (CES).
-I order to assure that graduates can express complex thought and write at an appropriate level, all students must either pass a junior-level writing competency examination or complete WRIT 199 with the grade of C or better.
+The program includes a 36-credit inner core of course offerings (some common core courses and some choices within defined parameters) and a menu of 15-credit General Education Thematic Minors that allow students to take responsibility for choosing a focus for a significant portion of their general education.
+All of these thematic minors culminate in a Keystone Seminar that includes a collaborative project.
+Students will explore various aspects of health and wellness including completing a portfolio project in the sophomore year.
+In addition to the core courses, students engage in the university’s Summer Academic Orientation and Registration (SOAR), a first-year summer reading program, and a college-wide community enrichment series (CES).
+In order to assure that graduates can express complex thoughts and write at an appropriate level, all students must either pass a junior-level writing competency examination or complete ENGL 199 or WRIT 199 , WRIT 385 , or WRIT 387 with the grade of C or better.

 EXAM 301: The Writing Competency Exam

 The Writing Competency Exam (WCE) is part of the General Education requirements of Saint Francis University.
 The exam is designed to “assess ability to write a clear, developed, and organized essay”.
-Passage of the exam is a requirement for graduation, Juniors (students with 60 completed credits, but no more than 95) who have not yet either passed this exam or completed WRIT 199 with the grade of C or better will be automatically enrolled in the exam.
+Passage of the exam is a requirement for graduation, juniors (students with 60 completed credits, but no more than 95) who have not yet either passed this exam or completed ENGL 199 or WRIT 199 , WRIT 385 , or WRIT 387 with the grade of C or better will be automatically enrolled in the exam.
 Students will not be allowed to drop the exam except under extraordinary conditions and with the approval of their advisor and the Director of General Education.
 Students who are enrolled in the exam, but fail to take it, will receive an “F” on their transcripts